Etceterae/hackbot/README.md

 ### hubot-scripts

-Before hubot plugin packages were adopted, most plugins were held in the [hubot-scripts][hubot-scripts] package.
+Before Hubot plugin packages were adopted, most plugins were held in the [hubot-scripts][hubot-scripts] package.
 Some of these plugins have yet to be migrated to their own packages.
 They can still be used but the setup is a bit different.